-0. Introduction 2 1.
-Schedule 1: Search Skills Syllabus 4 2.
-Schedule 2: Patent Law and Analysis Skills Syllabus 10 3.
-Suggestions/recommendations for practising 13 4.
-Trainings identified for QPIP applicants 18 5.
-Reading List .19 6.
-Education & Training Working Group Members 24
+0. Introduction 2

+1. Schedule 1: Search Skills Syllabus 3

+2. Schedule 2: Patent Law and Analysis Skills Syllabus 10

+3. Suggestions/recommendations for practising 13

+1 Suggested Reading 18

-0. Introduction
+O. Introduction

-- The present document has been produced by the Training and Education Working Group of CEPIUG (Confederacy of European Patent Information User Groups) with the support of the QPIP Coordinators Team. - A "Patent information professional" is a person who searches, interprets, analyses and reports on patent information and other information such as scientific, technical, business, and legal information to support decision-making concerning legal questions arising from patent law. - A "Qualified Patent Information Professional (QPIP)" is a person who has met the requirements in order to be registered as a Qualified Patent Information Professional. - The document aims to be a reference tool for candidates of the certification for patent information professionals, but should also prove useful to other patent information practitioners who require specific guidance as part of their continued professional development.
+- The present document has been produced by the Training and Education Working Group of CEPIUG (Confederacy of European Patent Information User Groups) with the support of the QPIP Coordinators Team. - A "Patent information professional" is a person who searches, interprets, analyses and reports on patent information and other information such as scientific, technical, business, and legal information to support decision-making concerning legal questions arising from patent law. - A "Qualified Patent Information Professional (QPIP)" is a person who has met the requirements in order to be registered as a Qualified Patent Information Professional.

+The document aims to be a reference tool for candidates of the certification for patent information professionals, but should also prove useful to other patent information practitioners who require specific guidance as part of their continued professional development.
 Higher education institutions, schools and patent information trainers may also find the document a useful tool to help align their course offerings with the aim of providing adequate competencies to their participants.
 It is worth noting that attending courses, as well as self-study, are a key aspect of QPIP educational success, but cannot be considered sufficient to acquire all the practical competencies for fulfilling certification requirements.
 In general terms, a QPIP is expected to have at least three years of professional experience as a complement to their theoretical education.

-The document consists of five sections:
+The document consists of four sections:

-- Schedule 1: Search Skills Syllabus this section identifies knowledge requirements, practical skills and professional tools relevant for conducting patent searches, patent analyses and identifying relevant and non-relevant documents; - 2.
+- 1. Schedule 1: Search Skills Syllabus this section identifies knowledge requirements, practical skills and professional tools relevant for conducting patent searches, patent analyses and identifying relevant and non-relevant documents; - 2.
 Schedule 2: Patent Law and Analysis Skills Syllabus this section defines a range of topics and skills about patent law, patentability, claim interpretation and main procedures for patent application and patent invalidation; - 3.
 Suggestions and recommendations for practising examples of activities that QPIP applicants should master beyond gaining theoretical competencies; - 4.
-Typical course content and duration of training activities relevant to QPIP certification; - 5.
-A reading list with recommended publications - Sections 1 to 3 were derived by combining the recommendations and comments of a large group of people involved in the QPIP coordinators team, the Training and Education Working Group of CEPIUG and others.
-Beyond listing knowledge requirements and practical skills that a QPIP is supposed to master, sections 1 and 2 describes the competencies and skills that constitute the core learning objectives of QPIP training and education.
+A reading list with recommended publications

+Sections 1 to 3 were derived by combining the recommendations and comments of a large group of people involved in the QPIP coordinators team, the Training and Education Working Group of CEPIUG and others.
+Beyond listing knowledge requirements and practical skills that a QPIP is supposed to master, Schedules 1 and 2 describe the competencies and skills that constitute the core learning objectives of QPIP training and education.